 Terry is based at IAATO headquarters in South Kingstown, Rhode Island.

-Director of Governance & Administration
+Director of Governance & Finance

 Janeen joined IAATO in 2013 and is responsible for IAATO's corporate governance and administration, which includes ensuring the association is proactive against and protected from any potential anti-trust violations and liability issues, as well as ensuring human resources and benefits compliance.
 In addition, she manages the association's finances and budgets and the membership application process.